MbuguaCaleb/flutter_for_beginners/readme.md

 ```
 It is a mobile UI Framework for creating native apps for IOS and Android.

+It exposes you to the native platform APIs eg the camera and the microphone.

 Single codebase dart means we only have to write our app once for mutiple
 devices